samuelcolles/friend-duplicator-bot-discord-js/readme.md

 ### What is this?

-I made the discord bot for a joke.
+I made this discord bot for a joke.
 It "replaces" someone by taking their name (or something close). besides taking their name their are a few / commands to mimic the targets replcement on demand.
 It also has a chance to mock what the target says to it, or praise what someone else says.

 ### Current Slash commands